Undline/UndChain/M3L_GSS.md

 #### **Low-Level Widgets**

+- **Window**: Creates a new widowed object within the virtual desktop so that users can contain a application.
+- **Frame**: A Frame widget is one that is meant to contain multiple widgets (including other frames).
+Types: Grid, Relative, Absolute and Flex.
 - **Button**: Clickable widget that has various forms: Image buttons, confirmation buttons, call-to-action buttons, and muted buttons.
 - **Text**: H1-H5 headers, ordered and unordered lists, highlighter text, hyperlinks and paragraph text.
 - **Text Box**: Allows for single-line user input.